CaylaDenning/cayladenning.github.io/_posts/2018-11-13-cpp-job-system.md

 ```

 Now that I have a definition of what a `Job` actually is, I want to be able to
 store a queue of them for the worker threads to take tasks from.
-To so this, I
+To do this, I
 defined at `CpuJob` struct:

 ```C